The History of the Shakers

 “Simplicity is the Ultimate Sophistication”— Leonardo da Vinci

 The Shakers of Pleasant Hill had a bond with the land they cultivated and the community they lived in.
 They lived simply and minimally.
 They were artists with wood, letting the wood speak to them as they shaped it into useful tools and simple furniture designs.
 Leonardo da Vinci states this succinctly: “Simplicity is the ultimate sophistication.”
 For the Shakers of Pleasant Hill, this was certainly true.
+When you visit Shaker Village, you will experience Shaker life through the exhibits that are located in the 34 original Shaker buildings.
+Seeking to bridge the past to the future, Shaker Village of Pleasant Hill is committed to foster community through balanced preservation and conservation of the site, to foster engaged learning and exploration of the Shaker culture and daily living and to create an environment of warm hospitality.
 As you walk the grounds of the community, their influence and legacy are evident.
 Walking away from Shaker Village at Pleasant Hill you are forever changed, as you begin to see the simple in your everyday life.

 Gallery of Photos Pleasant Hill Shaker Village

-All repairs were done on site; the Shakers were a closed community.
+All repairs were done on site; the Shaker community was a closed community.

 All food was grown or came from the livestock they raised.